Your Ultimate Guide to Southwest Rapid Rewards

 Three question marks that are blue red, and yellow on a blue background

-I’d say there are three main ways to earn SW points.
+There are three main ways to earn Southwest points.
 Let’s take a look at each one 👇

 Well, this one makes a lot of sense, right?
-Fly Southwest, earn Southwest points.
+Fly Southwest, earn Rapid Rewards points.

 However, the number of points you earn on any given flight depends on: